 Sometimes my cat Mickey can be really shocking — and I mean that literally.
-One minute, I'll be working on my computer, minding my own business, and the next minute he will sneak into the room, rub against my leg and give us both a nice big zap.
+One minute, I'll be working on my computer, minding my own business, and the next minute he'll sneak into the room, rub against my leg and give us both a nice, big zap.

-Most people know that shock is caused by static electricity.
-For you science nerds, that means there's an imbalance of charges between the two items coming into contact — in this case, my leg and Mickey's fur.
+That shock is caused by static electricity.
+That means there's an imbalance of charges between the two items coming into contact — in this case, my leg and Mickey's fur.
 Static electricity happens when the air is cold and the humidity is low.
-More often than not, those surprise zaps occur in the winter months, but they can strike any time if the conditions are right.
+More often than not, those surprise zaps occur in the winter months, but they can strike any time the conditions are right.

 If you have a pet that likes to give you a shock, here are some strategies that my vet shared to keep those shocking encounters to a minimum:

 Indoor heat and air conditioning can be very drying.
 Put some moisture back into your air with a humidifier, suggests veterinarian and columnist Dr. Michael W. Fox.
 Humidifiers are inexpensive and sold at most big box stores.
 Added bonus: Extra moisture is good for your skin, hair and overall health, too.

 Give your dog or cat a bath with a moisturizing shampoo and conditioner.
 (Look for products containing oatmeal, aloe vera or other nourishing ingredients.)
 Linda Strydio, a professional groomer in New Jersey, suggests using a spray-on conditioner, especially right before you groom your pet.

 Skip the plastic, suggests Ontario veterinarian Dr. Gary Arzem.
 Plastic will conduct electricity better, meaning more static and shocks, says Arzem.
 Instead, choose metal.
 Some people also choose ionic pet brushes to groom pets and combat static.